Funding Awards

 $742,500.00

-trauma-informed, culturally competent medications for addiction treatment services.
+To support and sustain the low-barrier mobile opioid treatment program, MAP-to-go, serving 360 San Diegans with trauma-informed, culturally competent medications for addiction treatment services.

 Glide Foundation